PHIXE AI Assurance Send details

 Not without written approval.
 Client code, prompts, logs, traces, documents, and datasets stay out of third-party AI tools unless the statement of work explicitly permits a named tool and data class.

-Booking information is processed by the scheduler used on /book and by Phixe for scoping, follow-up, and engagement administration.
-Do not put secrets, credentials, or sensitive production data in the scheduler note field.
+The short inquiry form is stored privately through Phixe's hosting provider and is available only to authorized Phixe operators.
+Booking information is processed by the scheduler used on /book and by Phixe.
+Do not submit secrets, credentials, or sensitive production data in either path.

 How do we make a privacy request?